dmccreary/dmccreary/docs/recommendations.md

 Working in the same room as Dan was like riding in a Turbo Carrera with no brakes; you never knew where you were going to end up, but it was going to be an interesting trip.
 Dan is a visionary, the kind of guy every organization or team needs to put a goal, one worth shooting for, out in front of everyone else.
 A genuinely inspiring guy to work for.

-#### Gregor Bailar

-* Innovator, Advisor, Technology Executive, Philanthropist
-* January 25, 2007
-* Gregor worked with Dan on the same team

-Dan is a deep technical expert who can speak English while playing Mozart.
-He was a sound partner who always helped out and whose work you could rely on to exceed your expectations.
-I hope to work with Dan again someday.

 #### Par Jason Engle